JLC6290/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+**Tokens are provided by a server in exchange for a correct credentials.
+This is the process of authenticating a user.
+The token is then stored in browser localStorage for the session.**

 - [ ] What steps can you take in your web apps to keep your data secure?

+**Use properly implemented authentication, and ensure sensitive data such as passwords and tokens are properly hashed in storage.**

 - [ ] Describe how web servers work.

+**A web server is a computer which serves data to a network.
+It's IP address is accessible via network routing.
+The server OS is configured to enable external access to data on the computer from other users on the network**

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+**CRUD is an acronym for database functions, which also map to similarly functioning HTTP methods.
+(C)reate maps to POST, (R)ead maps to GET, (U)pdate maps to PUT, and (D)elete maps to DELETE.**

 ## Project Set Up